 I'm new to my role, can I create an account and assign user roles in Treasury's Portal?
 Treasury has provided recorded webinars for step-by-step instructions on how to create an account and login and for assigning and updating user roles in Treasury's Portal.
-For more information, see also Treasury Guidance on registering with ID.me or Treasury Guidance on registering with Login.gov (creating an account) and Updating User Roles in Portal (assigning user roles).
+For more information, see also Treasury Guidance on registering with ID.me or Treasury Guidance on registering with ID.me or Treasury Guidance on registering with Login.gov (creating an account) and Updating User Roles in Portal (assigning user roles).